clearlinux/clear-linux-documentation/source/tutorials/apache-hadoop.rst

 **Congratulations!**

-You successfully installed and setup a single node Hadoop cluster.
+You have successfully installed and setup a single node Hadoop cluster.
 Additionally, you ran a simple wordcount example.

 Your single node Hadoop cluster is up and running!